 Once the lurking phase is done, the ransomware will encrypt every single file it can find whether that’s just on a single computer or every file in your entire network including servers, databases, and sometimes even router configurations.
 Once this is done or while it is going, the ransomware will also freeze and shut down every other process on your computer or network and show the ransom UI.

 As most of us already know, once your files are fragged, a UI window will appear and will inform you that all your files have been encrypted, that they will be deleted in a certain amount of time, and that you can save your files if you pay up in BitCoin or some other crypto-currency flavor of the week.
 This is where the actual scam begins.

 Do not believe the UI message, it’s all part of the scam.
 Ransomware is an incredibly underhanded hack, even as malware goes, because it not only wrecks your files and infects your network, it also gives you a false hope that your computer and files are recoverable.

 While ransomware was once grudgingly praised for the innovative integration of cryptography into malware, as it turns out, this is mostly just an illusion.
-Last time we talked about the rising threat of ransomware, how malware has a long tradition of destroying files, and the way ransomware works once it attacks your computer.
-Join us again today as we pick up right where we left off with encryption, how it works, and why ransomware uses it.
+Above we talked about the rising threat of a ransomware attack, how malware has a long tradition of destroying files, and the way ransomware works once it attacks your computer.
+Below we pick up right where we left off with encryption, how it works, and why it is used on a ransomware attack.